 - Remained open throughout COVID-19 ensuring all our core services were available to our clients. - Through increased use of data analytics we have increasingly tailored our content for clients creating a more engaged experience. - Increased the penetration of Active Savings to over 66,000 clients enabling them to manage their cash savings and investments all in one place.

 Result

 Net new business (NNB)

-Represents subscriptions, cash Progress for the year receipts, cash and stock transfers in, less withdrawals and assets transferred out.
+receipts, cash and stock transfers in, less withdrawals and assets transferred out.